Ulfada/bjcp-elk/README.md

 ### About the data

-The 2015 BJCP Style Guide has been turned into a JSON version and augmented with few metadata:
+The 2015 BJCP Style Guide has been turned into a JSON version along with the following metadata:

 - `origin`: as described in [Styles Sorted Using Country of Origin](https://dev.bjcp.org/beer-styles/4-styles-sorted-using-country-of-origin/)
 - `family`: as described in [Styles Sorted Using Style Family](https://dev.bjcp.org/beer-styles/3-styles-sorted-using-style-family/)
 - `family_history`: as described in [Styles Sorted Using History](https://dev.bjcp.org/beer-styles/5-styles-sorted-using-history/)

 The original and terminal extract are in Plato instead of SG.

 For now only the subcategories are injected into Elasticsearch, some fields are added:

 - vital statistics averages: `abv.avg`, `og.avg`, `fg.avg`, `ibu.avg`, `srm.avg`
-- subcategory names are prefixed with id formatted in sortable way (i.e 1A is rewritten as 01A)
+- subcategory names are prefixed with identifier formatted in sortable way (i.e `1A` is rewritten as `01A`)

 ### Extract data from JSON to Elasticsearch bulk format